 The Government says it aims to ensure a mobile employment market.

 However, employees who are unfairly dismissed should surely be compensated for their genuine losses - whatever that amount is.
-And for the record, the UK labour market is the eigth most flexible in the world already.
+And for the record, the UK labour market is the eigth most flexible in

 If you wish to respond to this consultation, you will find all the documents on the BIS website.